mdn/content/files/en-us/web/accessibility/aria/roles/alertdialog_role/index.md

 Because of its urgent nature, interrupting the user's workflow, alert dialogs must always be [modal](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-modal).

-The alert dialog must have at least one focusable control -- such as Confirm, Close, and Cancel -- and focus must be moved to that control when the alert dialog appears.
+The alert dialog must have at least one focusable control — such as Confirm, Close, and Cancel — and focus must be moved to that control when the alert dialog appears.
 Alertdialogs can have additional interactive controls such as text fields and checkboxes.

-The `alertdialog` role is not to be used as a replacement for other dialogs, including no confirmation required `alert` dialogs [`Window.alert()`](/en-US/docs/Web/API/Window/alert) and prompts [`Window.prompt()`](/en-US/docs/Web/API/Window/prompt).
+The `alertdialog` role is not to be used as a replacement for other dialogs, including no-confirmation-required `alert` dialogs ([`Window.alert()`](/en-US/docs/Web/API/Window/alert)) and prompts ([`Window.prompt()`](/en-US/docs/Web/API/Window/prompt)).

 Adding `role="alertdialog"` alone is not sufficient to make an alert dialog accessible.
-The following needs to be done:
+The following also need to be done:

   - The alert dialog must be properly labeled
   - Keyboard focus must be managed correctly